 What to Do & See

-In Museum Square, the Van Gogh Museum has the world's largest collection by the Dutch-born artist; the Rijksmuseum was the most-visited art museum in Europe in 2013 and 2014 for its impressive collection of Vermeers and Rembrandts; and the Stedelijk displays Cézanne, Picasso, Matisse and Chagall, De Kooning, Lichtenstein, and Warhol.
+In Amsterdam, it's all about the museums.The Van Gogh Museum has the world's largest collection by the Dutch-born artist, while the Rijksmuseum is famed for its its impressive collection of Vermeers and Rembrandts.
+Meanwhile, the Stedelijk displays Cézanne, Picasso, Matisse and Chagall, De Kooning, Lichtenstein, and Warhol.
+Rembrandt House Museum contains the late painter’s studio; he lived and worked in the building between 1639 and 1656.
+The Hermitage Amsterdam, the outpost of Russia's state museum, features its own a multi-million-dollar collection.

 Thanks to an elaborate network of bike lanes, cycling is the main mode of transit.
 Head to one of the city’s many bike shops, such as MacBike and Yellow Bike, to join the locals in navigating the city on two wheels.

-Amsterdam’s most popular attraction is the Anne Frank Huis.
-See the Secret Annexe, in the rear of the house, where the Franks lived before they were discovered and arrested by the Nazis, and Anne’s actual diary, on display behind glass.
+One of the city's most popular attractions is the Anne Frank House.
+Visitors will get to see the Secret Annex, in the rear of the house, where the Franks lived before they were discovered and arrested by the Nazis.
+Anne’s actual diary is also on display behind glass.
 To minimize the wait time, purchase tickets online in advance for before 3:30 p.m., when the museum opens to the public.

-The Pancake Bakery (near the Anne Frank Huis) makes enormous, paper-thin pancakes that are widely considered the best in Amsterdam.
-Try the traditional Dutch preparation, topped with syrup or powdered sugar, or a more elaborate concoction, including ice cream, bacon and cheese, or Thai curry -- all of which hit the spot after a visit to one of the city’s coffee shops.
+The Pancake Bakery (near the Anne Frank House) makes enormous, paper-thin pancakes that are widely considered the best in Amsterdam.
+Try the traditional Dutch preparation, topped with syrup or powdered sugar, or a more elaborate concoction, including ice cream, bacon and cheese, or Thai curry — all of which hit the spot after a visit to one of the city’s coffee shops.

 At De Hallen, the turn-of-the-century tram service station has been converted into a trendy complex of shops, restaurants, event spaces, and even a hotel.
 It hosts outdoor markets on weekends.